Buuchia/CCS_blog/posts/hw_w7.md

 ```

 Besides, nothing was shown on the context so unlike in the lecture's ascii cam + c2js example, I added the `display()` function and call it the the code.

+2. Combining ideas/libraries seem to make things more aesthetically chaotic because it modifies the different source codes, but still preserves the nature of how each code works.

+As we have learned, effective complexity organize elements into a structure that achieves balance between non-randomness (coherence) and non-redundancy (spiciness).

+In this case, different ideas and libraries supports the non-redundancy, making the base code behave in a way that produces an unexpected result.